gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 ## Use Secrets and ConfigMaps to Externalize Application Credentials and Configuration

-One major problem with our current deployment is that we hardcoded the MySQL root password in the pod configuration file.
+One major problem with our current deployment is that we hardcoded the MySQL root password in the Pod configuration file.
 In most cases, we need to externalize secrets and configuration from the Kubernetes object definition.
-We can use secrets and config maps to do that.
+We can use Secrets and ConfigMaps to do that.

-1. Create a Secret with the MySQL administrator password
+1. Create a Secret with the MySQL administrator password.

     ```shell
     kubectl create secret generic mysql --from-literal=password=root
     ```

-1. Expose the password secret as an environment variable in the `db` pod.
+1. Expose the `mysql` Secret as an environment variable in the `db` Pod.
 Modify the `env` section in the `manifests/db.yaml` to look like the following.

     ```yaml
     env: